bakagai/avamotes/README.md

 # AvaMotes

 A small python program to display 9 different expressions for 2D only streamers using OBS.
+Currently only supports Windows but if you know Python commands, you can make it work on Mac or Linux.

 ### How to use